DXHeroes/knowledge-base-content/practices/lock-file.md

 - The lock file guarantees a consistent install across machines.
 - Your Package Manager will use the lock file to resolve and install modules.
-- The lock file locks the specific version, location, and integrity hash for every package
+- The lock file locks the specific version, location, and integrity hash for every package.
-- The lock file ensures that the install creates the same version every time, no matter what device
+- The lock file ensures that the install creates the same version every time, no matter what device.

 ## Problems the Lock File Solves